vitelabs/vite-wiki/docs/api/rpc/pledge.md

   1. `pledgeAddr`:`Address`  Staking address
   2. `beneficialAddr`:`Address`  Quota recipient's address
   3. `bid`:`uint8`  Business id.
 Multiple staking from the same staking address and business id will be merged.
 As result, staking expiration will be extended
+  4. `stakeHeight`:`uint64`  Staking duration between 259200 and 31536000.
+For example, a staking duration of 259200 represents the staking can be retrieved after 259200 snapshot blocks

 - **Returns**:
 	- `[]byte` Data